 Original fencing and gateways have now been restored and a huge amount of wonderful new planting carried out.
 In 2017 and 2018, the Fernery was open to visitors during Welwyn's 'Open Gardens' in June.

 Local volunteers from the Hawk and Owl Trust, working with the Friends of Danesbury, have continued to monitor our owl and kestrel nest boxes.
 Fresh barn owl pellets have been found recently near one of our boxes.
 This is exciting news and we hope that the owl will find a mate and decide to stay at Danesbury.

 Each year our grazier from Maydencroft Farm, near Hitchin, brings his rare breed cattle to graze the meadows.
 Grazing usually begins in April and continues until October as long as there is sufficient grass.
 In some years the grassland is also cut to remove overgrowth not kept under adequate control by cattle grazing.

 The old sunken way giving access to the reserve from the Codicote Road and the nearby Singlers Marsh Local Nature Reserve has responded well after being given its new all-weather surface.
 Some small scale vegetation maintenance will take place during the year to make sure the path is kept open.

-The Friends of Danesbury Park is a small but very enthusiastic group which works on the nature reserve once a month throughout the year.
+The Friends of Danesbury Park is a very enthusiastic group which works on the nature reserve once a month throughout the year.
 They undertake a variety of tasks including care and maintenance of trees, scrub control and surveying of butterflies.
 If you have time to spare and would like to help, please contact us.